-If you would like, at any time, to directly contact me and ask questions, or engage my firm to design your custom home, you are welcome to do so.
-Please see the copyright page (page 2) for HOME ARCHITECTS ® contact information.
-You may contact the HOME ARCHITECTS ® 365 / 9AM-9PM EDT.
-The firm has a global & national Practice.
+If you would like, at any time, to directly contact us and ask questions, or engage our firm to design your custom home, you are welcome to do so.
+Please see the copyright page (page 2) for MOUNTAIN HOUSE ARCHITECT ® contact information.
+You may contact us ® 365 / 9AM-9PM EDT(NYC-USA).
+The firm has a national & global practice.